-- OP-3.2 Record the security aspects of operational incidents and problems and track their resolution. - OP-3.3 Maintain traceability of the security aspects of the operation elements. - 4072 OP-3.4 Provide the security-relevant artifacts that have been selected for baselines. - 4073 References: [ISO 15288, Sec.
-6.4.12.3 c)]; [ISO 15026-1]; [ISO 15026-2]; [ISO 15026-3]; [
+- OP-3.2 Record the security aspects of operational incidents and problems, and track their resolution. - OP-3.3 Maintain traceability of the security aspects of the operation elements.

+OP-3.4 Provide the security-relevant artifacts that have been selected for baselines.

-4075 OP-4 SUPPORT STAKEHOLDERS
+OP-4 SUPPORT STAKEHOLDERS

-- 4076 OP-4.1 Provide security assistance and consultation to stakeholders as requested. - 4077 Note: Assistance and consultation includes the provision or recommendation of sources for security-relevant training, security aspects of documentation, vulnerability resolution, security 4079 reporting (including cyber security), and other security-relevant support services that enable effective and secure use of the product or service. - 4081 OP-4.2 Record and monitor requests and subsequent actions for security support. - 4082 OP-4.3 Determine the degree to which the security aspects of delivered products and services satisfy the needs of stakeholders. - 4084 References: [ISO 15288, Sec.
-6.4.12.3 d)]; [ISO 12207, Sec.
-6.4.9.3.4, Sec.
-6.4.9.3.5]; [ISO 21827].
+OP-4.1 Provide security assistance and consultation to stakeholders as requested.

+Note: Assistance and consultation includes the provision or recommendation of sources for security-relevant training, security aspects of documentation, vulnerability resolution, security reporting, and other security-relevant support services that enable the effective and secure use of the product or service.

-4085 H.13 MAINTENANCE
+- OP-4.2 Record and monitor requests and subsequent actions for security support. - OP-4.3 Determine the degree to which the security aspects of delivered products and services satisfy the needs of stakeholders.

+H.13.
+Maintenance

-- The purpose of the Maintenance process is to sustain the capability of the system to provide a product or service. - 4088 [ISO 15288] Reprinted with permission from IEEE, Copyright IEEE 2015, All rights reserved.
+The purpose of the Maintenance process is to sustain the capability of the system to provide a product or service.

+Reprinted with permission from IEEE, Copyright IEEE 2015, All rights reserved.

-- Establish the security aspects of requirements and constraints to securely sustain the capability of the system to provide a product or service. - Note: Secure sustainment includes all maintenance and logistics activities for the packaging, handling, storage, and transportation of replacement system elements.
+- Establish the security aspects of requirements and constraints to securely sustain the capability of the system to provide a product or service.

+Note: Secure sustainment includes all maintenance and logistics activities for the packaging, handling, storage, and transportation of replacement system elements.

-- Security aspects of maintenance and logistics constraints that influence system requirements, architecture, or design are identified. - \bullet Enabling systems or services needed for the security aspects of system maintenance and logistics are available. - Replacement, repaired, or modified system elements are securely made available. - The need for required security-relevant maintenance and logistics actions is reported. - Security-relevant failures and life cycle data, including associated costs, are determined.
+- Security aspects of maintenance and logistics constraints that influence system requirements, architecture, or design are identified. - Enabling systems or services needed for the security aspects of system maintenance and logistics are available. - Replacement, repaired, or modified system elements are securely made available. - The need for required security-relevant maintenance and logistics actions is reported. - Security-relevant failures and life cycle data, including associated costs, are determined.